Fantomah

-Fantomah is an American comics character, best known as one of the earliest comic-book superheroines.
+Fantomah is an American comics character, best known as one of the earliest comic book superheroines.
 Created by Fletcher Hanks, the character first appeared in Jungle Comics #2 (cover-dated Feb.
 1940), published by Fiction House.
 Hanks is also known for creating the equally strange Stardust the Super Wizard.

 The character preceded Wonder Woman's first appearance, and has been claimed to be the first female superhero in comic books (although the Centaur Comics superheroine, "Magician from Mars", predates Fantomah by two months).

+But L'Oiselle is noted as the first female superhero overall with debut of 1909 (well before Superhero comics).

 One comics historian says: "Simultaneously grotesque and goofy, horrific and hilarious, the strip truly defies description".

 Publication history

 Fantomah, "Mystery Woman of the Jungle", is a female comic-book superhero created by writer-artist Fletcher Hanks, under the pseudonym Barclay Flagg.
 She debuted in a namesake backup feature in Jungle Comics #2 (Feb.
 1940), and continued as a backup feature until her final appearance in issue #51 (March 1944).
 Beginning with issue #16 (April 1941), Hanks was succeeded by an unknown writer under the pseudonym H.B Hovious, with art tentatively credited to Robert Pious.
 This version of Fantomah abandoned the trappings of a superheroine and was portrayed as a typical jungle girl.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, Fantomah "fights against ivory hunters, an array of mad scientists and alien dinosaurs, a man turned into a jungle demon, the Tiger-Woman of Wildmoon Mountain, cavemen, a mummy scientist, and German fifth columnists".